If you go to Scandinavia you will find yourself in the middle of the Viking Age.

 The word appears again in the Anglo-Saxon Chronicles, which states “The Norsemen came as Vikings”.

-Today “Viking” simply means Scandinavian.
+Today “Viking” simply means Scandinavian or Souvenir Shop.

 Vikings were forn siðr (“the old ways”, pagan) until c.
 1350, but started converting to Christianity in c.
 700, so there’s an overlapping transition period of c.
 650 years.